Colonial-Dev/inkjet/README.md

 Under the hood, Inkjet creates a `tree-sitter` highlighter/parser object, which in turn dynamically allocates a chunk of working memory.
 Using the same highlighter for multiple simultaneous jobs would therefore cause all sorts of nasty UB.

 If you want to highlight in parallel, you'll have to create a clone of the highlighter for each thread.
+I recommend [`thread_local!`](https://doc.rust-lang.org/std/macro.thread_local.html) and `RefCell` if you need a quick and easy solution.

 ### *"A language I want to highlight isn't bundled with Inkjet!"*